 1. Pyrotechnics Expert for any DWD property fireworks.
 Disney is the largest consumer of pyrotechnics in the world.
 At DWD, there are typically 3-4 fireworks shows A NIGHT!
 Magic Kingdom has “Happily Ever After”, Epcot has “IllumiNations”, Hollywood Studios has “Fantasmic!”.
 Each and every fireworks show is dazzling, best of its kind, if not a one-of-a-kind fireworks show.
 And, they do it EVERY NIGHT!

 2. Disney Imagineers – These are the rock stars at Disney who dream all this stuff up…designing the structures, decor, landscaping and food to serve around Africa and Asia in Animal Kingdom.
 Designing all the new “Frozen” stuff at Hollywood Studios.
 Designing and illustrating all the t-shirts, coffee mugs and other paraphernalia people peruse and buy in the many stores in the parks and resorts.

 Fun fact – did you know that Disney Imagineers are required to live in the culture they’re tasked with rendering in a park?
 For instance, the team that designed Africa in Animal Kingdom were required to live in Africa for 3 years immersing themselves in the culture so that they could create the most authentic experience imaginable for the Animal Kingdom.
 Talk about an all-expenses-paid, extended vacation to an exotic locale!

-3. Tinkerbell Zip Liner in Magic Kingdom’s Nightly Show – Wishes.
+3. Tinkerbell Zip Liner in Magic Kingdom’s Nightly Show – Happily Ever After.
 Best view in the park, zipping high above crowds as they gasp in delight as you fly from Cinderella Castle to Tomorrowland!
 Plus your LED costume lights up!